 At the end of the evening, he is invited to stay in the palace for the night, or even several days, but he declines.
 This isn't where he belongs—it's too far from the sea, and more, there's something in him that feels the urge to set sail suddenly, something different from the listless drifting he's submersed himself in since the Shirohige crew disbanded.

-Vivi walks him back down to the harbor (Carue, the bird, bearing gifts of food and clothing for him from the palace on its back).
+Vivi walks him back down to the harbor with Carue, the bird, bearing gifts of food and clothing for him from the palace on its back.
 She says a warm goodbye, and asks him to give her love to Luffy and his crew if he encounters them in his travels, and waves to him until his little boat is out of sight.

 Marco follows the eternal pose he spends most of his remaining money on all the way to Shabondy.